oracle/node-oracledb/doc/api.md

 application later uses the connection.

-Note that explicit pinging is unnecessary and is not performed when node-oracledb is built with version 12.2 of the underlying Oracle client library.
+Note that explicit pinging is unnecessary and is not performed when node-oracledb is using version 12.2 of the Oracle client library.
 This has its own lightweight, always-enabled connection check.
 It will return a valid connection to the node-oracledb driver, which in turn returns it via `getConnection()`.
 The value of `poolPingInterval` is ignored.

 With Oracle client 12.1 and earlier, when a pool [`getConnection()`](#getconnectionpool) is called and the